-"Marijuana Infused Food Products" refers to a non-time/temperature controlled (non-TCS) for safety food as specified in these regulations that is offered for sale directly to consumers and only at a licensed Compassion Center.

-"Marijuana Infused Food Establishment" refers to a licensed Compassion Center that has received an endorsement from the Department to make non-time/temperature controlled (non-TCS) marijuana infused food products.
+- "Marijuana Infused Food Products infused food products" refers to a means food products created for sale that are non-time/temperature controlled (non-TCS) for safety food safety as specified in these regulations this regulation. that is Marijuana infused food products shall be offered for sale directly to consumers and only at a licensed Compassion Center compassion center. - "Marijuana Infused Food Establishment infused food establishment" refers to means a licensed Compassion Center compassion center that has received an endorsement from the Department to make non-time/ temperature controlled (non-TCS) marijuana infused food products.